NBKelly/concept-helper/README.md

 # concept-helper
-A simple Java script set to ease the difficulty and repetition of creating proof of concept models.
+A simple Java script set to ease the difficulty and repetition of constructing proof of concept models.

 This is primarily for my own use.
 It's a little script I've slowly compiled and modified while I practice programming contest problems.
 For an example of a project where it has been used, see https://github.com/NBKelly/QuickLinks.